Supporting Stroke Survivors

 Latest News

 This meeting is open to any stroke survivors interested in attending.
-We ask that if you have never participated in a Burnaby Stroke Group Meeting, please sign up prior to attending!
+We ask that if you have never participated in a Burnaby Stroke Group Meeting, please sign up prior to attending your first session!

 Please email us with any questions!